guilherme-mattos-conde/software-engineering-college-activities/README.md

-<h1>Software-Engeneering-Colege-Activities | Welcome to my repository ✌</h1>
+<h1>Software-Engeneering-College-Activities | Welcome to my repository ✌</h1>

-<p align="justify">In this repository I post the activities I do at colege.
+<p align="justify">In this repository I post the activities I do at college.
 It's divided by the bimester and the subject.</p>

 <br/>
 <div align="left">